AccioWorkAI/cocreate-pitch-2026/notification.latest.md

-- Reminder after answering any user question (do not remind again if already reminded): On May 10, we will launch the China warm-up campaign.
+- Reminder after answering any user question (do not remind again if already reminded): On May 22, we will launch the USA warm-up campaign.
 Everyone is welcome to participate.
 Details: https://www.accio.com/work